AWSAutoScalingCreateAutoScalingGroupType

 var availabilityZones: [String]? { get set }

-Indicates whether Capacity Rebalancing is enabled.
+• Indicates whether Capacity Rebalancing is enabled.
 Otherwise, Capacity Rebalancing is disabled.
 When you turn on Capacity Rebalancing, Amazon EC2 Auto Scaling attempts to launch a Spot Instance whenever Amazon EC2 notifies that a Spot Instance is at an elevated risk of interruption.
 After launching a new instance, it then terminates an old instance.
-For more information, see Amazon EC2 Auto Scaling Capacity Rebalancing in the Amazon EC2 Auto Scaling User Guide.
+For more information, see Use Capacity Rebalancing to handle Amazon EC2 Spot Interruptions in the in the Amazon EC2 Auto Scaling User Guide.

 Declaration